scg-unibe-ch/ese2020-team9/deliverables/deliverables.md

 ## Use Cases

-In the following part, the uses cases for the two user types are listed.
+In the following part, the use cases for the two user types are listed.

 #### *User*

-*Milestone 1*
+*Milestone 2*

 * View products up for sale (without prior login)
 * Registration
 * Login
+* Upload products / services
+* Update products / services
+* Delete prodcuts / services

-*Not required for Milestone 1*
+*Not required for Milestone 2*

-* Upload product
 * Buy Product

 #### *Administrator*

-*Milestone 1*
+*Milestone 2*

 * Registration
 * Login

-*Not required for Milestone 1*

 * Check uploaded products (admit or decline)

+*Not required for Milestone 2*

 * Upgrade other users to administrators

 <br/><br/>